Bachelor of Nursing Programme (Full-time)

 - JUPAS (Code: 6468)

-- Direct Admissions Scheme (DAS) for Senior Year Place
+- Direct Admissions Scheme (DAS) for Senior Year Places (Code: A601)

-- The Bachelor of Nursing (BNurs) is a five-year full time programme leading to the award of Bachelor of Nursing (Honours) Degree from the University of Hong Kong.
+- BNurs Programme is a five-year full time programme leading to the award of Bachelor of Nursing (Honours) Degree from the University of Hong Kong.

 - Mode and Duration of Study